learning piano

 Playing scales which need different fingering for each hand can present difficulties for the learner.
 Click here to print off charts that place the 24 major and minor scales in three groups according to the pattern created between the fingering of both hands.

 Every key signature offers you 7 notes.
-Out of those 7, only 2 notes usual get to win the battle for supremacy, the major tonic and the minor tonic, do and la.
+Out of those 7, only 2 notes usual get to win the battle to be top dog, the major tonic and the minor tonic, do and la.
 That can’t be fair.
 Don’t any of the other 5 notes get to be tonic?
-Sometimes they do, each creating their own atmosphere.
-Check out Scales, Modes and Chords by Key Signature for Piano.
-Click on the title for a link to ebay.co.uk.
+Sometimes they do, each creating their own unique atmosphere.

-The front cover shows Miles Davis jamming in the Dorian mode with Renaissance angels.
+The front cover shows Miles Davis jamming in the Dorian mode with Renaissance angels becuase in the Renaissance the modes were in fashion but chased out by the major and minor scales with the arrival of Baroque in the 1600s.
 See the art and design page.

 The back cover has a parade of modes that you can line up to any note on the piano keyboard to get transpositions of the modes and a map of the regions of ancient Greece that they borrow their names from.